Oahu Hawaii Travel Guide / Everything You Need to Know

 Kailua Beach / photo by Michael Olsen

-The best time to visit Kailua and the east side of Oahu (leeward side) is during the spring, fall, or summer months.
+The best time to visit Kailua and the east side (leeward side) of Oahu is during the spring, fall, or summer months.
 While the weather is warm year-round like the rest of Oahu, this side of the island gets much more rain and wind during the winter months.

 ** If whale watching is on your agenda, humpback whales migrate through Hawaiian waters in the winter and spring months, from December through May.
 Going out on a whale-watching boat in Hawaii is a really amazing experience and highly recommended!
 Check out Whale Watching Excursions >>